utpetroleum/PyBer_Analysis/README.md

 ## Summary

 ###  Provide three business recommendations to the CEO for addressing any disparities among the city types:
 To increase the amount of total fares in rural and suburban area, the CEO should incentivize more people to become drivers, which would result in more rides and fares.
-The average fare per ride was the least in urban area, the CEO can increase the fare for a ride to generate more revenue in urban area.
-The average fare per driver was the least in urban area, the CEO should increase the fare and it would increase in the average fare per driver.
+The average fare per ride was the least in urban area, the CEO should increase the fare for a ride to generate more revenue in urban area.
+The average fare per driver was the least in urban area, the CEO should increase the fare for a ride and it would increase in the average fare per driver.